patrick-kidger/equinox/README.md

 grads = loss(model, x, y)
 ```

-This quick example exposes you to the two main concepts in Equinox: *callable PyTrees* and *filtered transformations*.
-Together, they're very powerful.

-### Callable PyTrees

-This is just some methods attached to a PyTree.
-(In this case it's the `__call__` method of a `Module` subclass.)
-All subclassing `Module` really does is just automatically register your class with JAX as a custom PyTree node; there's no magic here.

-The PyTree structure holds the data (parameters, buffers, submodules, boolean flags, even arbitrary Python objects).
-The methods on the class define operations parameterised by that data -- in this case and in particular, the forward pass through a model.

-This gives a way to represent *parameterised functions as data*: and as such, they're suitable for passing in and out of JAX functions.
-This is what we do when passing the `model` instance to the loss function.

-Footnote: callable PyTrees actually aren't anything special -- the build-in Python methods on lists and dictionaries are another example of callable PyTrees.

-### Filtered transformations

-The one issue with putting everything about a model into a single PyTree is that this might not contain just trainable parameters.
-The above example includes a boolean `flag`, for example.
-We certainly can't differentiate this, and we may or may not wish to JIT trace/static this.<br>
-In general we might have arbitrary Python objects, or perhaps JAX arrays that are buffers rather than trainable parameters.

-Enter *filtered transformations*.
-These are `equinox.jitf` and `equinox.gradf`, which are very thin wrappers around `jax.jit` and `jax.grad`.
-Instead of specifying `argnums` to JIT/differentiate, we instead pass a *filter* that determines which *PyTree leaves* -- not just whole arguments -- to JIT/differentiate.

-These aren't "a way to make JIT/grad work with model states" like many libraries have.
-They are general operations on PyTrees, and nothing about `Module` is special-cased.
-- For one thing, we don't need to special-case anything: `Module` is just a PyTree like any other.
-- For another, if you don't want to filter out anything at all, then don't: use `jax.jit` and `jax.grad` directly and they'll work just fine.

-This gives a powerful fine-grained way control JIT and autodifferentiation.

 ### Integrates smoothly with JAX

 There's nothing special about Equinox modules.
 They're just PyTrees.